 This is because its trailing and climbing habits have different heights, as do indoor vs. outdoor plants.

-An indoor plant will usually reach around 2’ feet tall when climbing, and an outdoor plant might climb to 4’ feet.
+An indoor plant usually reaches around 2’ feet tall when climbing, and an outdoor plant might climb to 4’ feet.

 When allowed to creep along the ground, 5’ foot or longer vines are not unheard of, and horizontal growth is sometimes said to be unlimited for this reason.